✓ Updated July 2026

 When's the absolute best time to visit California to catch good weather without the massive crowds?

-Honestly, for a sweet spot balancing sunshine and fewer people, aim for the shoulder seasons: April-May and September-October.
-You'll often find pleasant temperatures statewide, from the coast to wine country, and you'll dodge the peak summer prices and throngs, especially in popular spots like Yosemite or Disneyland.
+For a sweet spot balancing sunshine and fewer people, aim for the shoulder seasons: April-May and September-October.
+You'll generally find pleasant temperatures across most of the state, from the coast to wine country, and you'll avoid the peak summer vacation rush and associated higher prices.
+Just be aware that early spring might still have some lingering rain in Northern California, and late fall can bring cooler evenings, especially inland.

 I'm planning a road trip down the Pacific Coast Highway.
-What's one thing locals know that I probably don't?
+What are some must-do, less-obvious stops?

 How many days do you need in California, USA?